videolan/vlc-ios/README.md

 ### Pull request

-If you want to submit a pull request, please make sure to use a descriptive title and description.
+Pull request are more then welcome!
+If you do submit one, please make sure to use a descriptive title and description.

 ### Gitlab issues

 You can look through issues we currently have on the [VideoLAN Gitlab](https://code.videolan.org/videolan/vlc-ios/issues).

-We even have a [Beginner friendly](https://code.videolan.org/videolan/vlc-ios/issues?label_name%5B%5D=Beginner+friendly) tag if you don't know were to start!
+A [beginner friendly](https://code.videolan.org/videolan/vlc-ios/issues?label_name%5B%5D=Beginner+friendly) tag is available if you don't know where to start.

 ## Communication